+Proposed

+maximum

-Title of each class of securities to be registered Shares to be registered(1) Proposed maximum aggregate offering price per share(2) Proposed maximum aggregate offering price(1)(2) Amount of registration fee Common stock, \$0.01 par value 46,000,000 \$17.00 \$782,000,000 \$85,317(3)
+Title of each class of aggregate Amount of

+securities to be registered offering price(1)(2) registration fee(3)

+Common stock, \$0.01 par value \$ \$

-- Includes shares that may be sold upon exercise of the underwriters' option to purchase additional shares.
-See "Underwriters (Conflicts of Interest)." - Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(a) of the Securities Act of 1933, as amended.
-The Registrant previously paid \$85,317 of this amount in connection with a prior filing of this Registration Statement.
+Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended.
+Includes shares that may be sold upon exercise of the underwriters' option to purchase additional shares.
+See "Underwriters."

+To be paid in connection with the initial public filing of this Registration Statement.